nicolaujoan/bike-aggregator/README.md

 ![array + set](./images/code1.png)

-used in availability utils to remove duplicates
+used in availability utils to remove duplicates, also use default param in function

 ##### Array manipulation with map and destructuring to rename properties and copy values